 Calculate your return on ad spend across Google, Meta, TikTok, and Pinterest.
-Understand whether your campaigns are profitable and where to optimize.
+Understand whether your ad campaigns are profitable — and whether ads are even the right lever to pull right now.

 ROAS (Return on Ad Spend) measures the revenue generated for every dollar spent on advertising.
 It is calculated as: